AbdallahCoptan/PostGreSQL-Bench/Pgbench.md

 The `-s` option is used to multiply the number of rows entered into each table.
 In the command above, we entered a “scaling” option of `50`.
 This told `pgbench` to create a database with `50` times the **default size**.

-What this means is our `pgbench_accounts` table now has `5,000,000` records.
+This means that our `pgbench_accounts` table now has `5,000,000` records.
 It also means our database size is now `800MB (50 x 16MB)`.
-If you want to increase the database size more you should use the **-F** fillFactor and it should be usualy geater than the scalling factor.
+If you want to increase the database size more you should use the **-F** fillFactor and it should be usually larger than the scalling factor.
 So if we use the `-F` parameter in the initialization like:

 		postgres@client1:~$ pgbench -i -h 10.10.1.200 -p 5432 ali -s 50 -F 90